 Generally speaking, external links may not be considered ideal because they divert traffic away from a page--but traffic that goes to any of your articles is a good thing and if you're also creating inbound links, this can balance things out.
 Much depends on the site you are writing for and the climate around the web.

 Some writers only do internal linking so that all their article traffic stays at the same site; some writers links across a number of sites.

 However you decide to link, it is still a good method to leverage the power of each of your articles to send readers to more articles.
 Get into the habit of linking each time you write a new article.
-By doing so, you stand a good chance of increasing your web revenue.
+By doing so, you stand a good chance of increasing web revenue amounts.